 Menjangan Island can be an exciting unexplored territory for international tourists visiting Bali.
-The 125 ha island is still all-natural and pristine, inhibited mostly by wild deer.
+The 125-ha island is still all-natural and pristine, inhabited mostly by wild deer.
 It is located far in the northwestern part of Bali, still a part of Buleleng Regency’s West Bali National Park.

-But the highlight of the island’s fauna hidden beneath the surrounding sea.
+But the highlight of the island’s fauna is hidden beneath the surrounding sea.
 Along with vibrant marine life, the Menjangan diving site is also famous for its great visibility – around 50 meters on a clear day.
-Menjangan Island is uninhabited due to the lack of fresh water sources, but it’s not without human activity.
+Menjangan Island is uninhabited due to the lack of freshwater sources, but it’s not without human activity.

-Balinese Hindu built a number of temples in Menjangan Island and routinely hold religious ceremonies here.
-There are nine Hindu Temples on this island, with the most popular one is Segara Giri Kencana Temple.
+Balinese Hindus built a number of temples on Menjangan Island and routinely hold religious ceremonies here.
+There are nine Hindu Temples on this island, with the most popular one Segara Giri Kencana Temple.
 The temple has 15 meters tall Ganesha statue made from white stone.
+In fact, the tall statue is quite visible to visitors from their boats.